 Study Abroad: Become a Global Citizen

 Our shrinking world requires students to think from a global perspective.
 The College of Arts and Sciences will help you to become a citizen of the world while making valuable contributions in your explorations.
-Whether you participate in the Freshman Semester in London, a short seminar course abroad, or in another semester-long trip, the experience will broaden your horizons and help you compete in the global landscape.
+Whether you participate in the London Study Abroad semester, a short seminar course abroad, or in another semester-long trip, the experience will broaden your horizons and help you compete in the global landscape.